nginxinc/kubernetes-ingress/docs/content/troubleshooting/troubleshooting-app-protect-waf.md

 ---
-title: Troubleshooting with NGINX App Protect
+title: Troubleshooting with NGINX App Protect WAF
 description: "This document describes how to troubleshoot problems when using NGINX Ingress Controller with the NGINX App Protect WAF module enabled."
-weight: 2000
+weight: 800
 doctypes: [""]
-aliases:
-    - /app-protect/troubleshooting/
 toc: true
-docs: "DOCS-621"
 ---

 This document describes how to troubleshoot problems with the Ingress Controller with the [App Protect](/nginx-app-protect/) module enabled.

-For general troubleshooting of the Ingress Controller, check the general [troubleshooting]({{< relref "troubleshooting/troubleshoot-ingress-controller.md" >}}) documentation.
+For general troubleshooting of the Ingress Controller, check the general [troubleshooting]({{< relref "troubleshooting/troubleshoot-common." >}}) documentation.

 {{< see-also >}}You can find more troubleshooting tips in the NGINX App Protect WAF [troubleshooting guide](/nginx-app-protect/troubleshooting/) {{< /see-also >}}.